 You’ve come to Greece for your vacation and stayed in Athens for a few days, looking at the alternative guide to visiting Athens.
-Most people then, naturally, want to head to one or a few of the Greek island – my Insider’s Guide to the Greek Islands will help you choose which ones.
+Afterwards, most people naturally want to head to one or a few of the Greek islands – my Insider’s Guide to the Greek Islands will help you choose which ones.

 You have an idea of what to pack with my Greek island all round packing list, but what about how to travel to the Greek islands and using the ferries in Greece?
 Here I put together what I hope will be a helpful guide for you for taking the ferries in Greece.

 How reliable are ferries in Greece?

 Ferries in the summer have a very reliable timetable, especially to the main Greek islands such as Rhodes, Kos, Crete, etc. But smaller Greek islands such as Symi, Halki will see you having to travel to Rhodes and then connect on smaller ferries, for example.

 Well, they don’t really but winter timetables dramatically reduce.

 Smaller Greek islands don’t have airports making travelling by ferry a necessity, so it’s important, I think, to get the whole experience, to treat the journey as part of your holiday.
 So if you want to go to a smaller Greek island – which is well worth visiting as they don’t attract package tourism, I’d recommend planning your visit or allowing yourself enough time to be spontaneous.